 2. This St. Patrick’s Day we’ll all be wearing green, but shouldn’t it be blue?

-Parade committee organizers across the world wouldn’t take too kindly to us changing the color now, so maybe we’ll leave it at green.
+Parade committee organizers across the world wouldn’t take too kindly to us changing the color, so maybe we’ll leave it at green for now.

 3. 100 lbs. of green dye was poured into the Chicago River in honor of St. Patrick’s Day